firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 ## How to choose primary index columns

 The columns that you choose for the primary index and the order in which you specify them are important.
-By choosing a good a primary index, scan sizes can be reduced drastically.
+By choosing a good primary index, scan sizes can be reduced drastically.
 This in turn leads to much faster query execution.

 If you have already defined a workload that you want to run in Firebolt, try out the [CALL RECOMMEND_DDL](../../sql_reference/commands/queries/recommend_ddl.html) command to find suitable primary index and partition key configurations.